reynatojrm88-dotcom/reynatojrm88-dotcom/README.md

-# Hi there 👋 I'm Reynato Jr. Matencio
+# Hi there 👋 I'm Reynato

 🎓 **Master’s in Data Science** | 💻 **IT & Data Enthusiast** | 📊 **Business Intelligence Explorer**